resteasy/resteasy.github.io/_posts/2020-05-30-monitor-your-application-with-EclipseProile-metrics.md

 - @Gauge:  tracks the annotated object, it just returns a value
 - @ConcurrentGauge: Gauge the number of parallel invocations of the marked methods or constructors.

 The target class, method,  field with above annotation(s) will be scanned and register these metrics to MetricsRegistry automatically.
 And these metrics data will be exposed from MetricRegistry with REST API like : `http://localhost:8080/metrics/application`.
-Microprofile metrics provides another approach to manually register metrics to MetricsRegistry.
+MicroProfile Metrics provides another approach to manually register metrics to MetricsRegistry.
 Here we only focus on the annotation way to automatically register metrics.

 After registering, Metrics data value will be available with JSON or [OpenMetrics](https://openmetrics.io/) format.
 The OpenMetrics format can be directly consumed by [Prometheus](https://prometheus.io) to store data, create alerts or better visualize.
-In this blog, we go through some practical steps to expose the metrics data for your existing application with Microprofile metrics and collect data with Prometheus and visualize data with Grafana.
+In this blog, we go through some practical steps to expose the metrics data for your existing application with MicroProfile Metrics and collect data with Prometheus and visualize data with Grafana.

-### Add Microprofile metrics dependency and annotate your resource method
+### Add MicroProfile Metrics dependency and annotate your resource method

-To annotate your resource method, Micropprofile metrics dependency is required to add to your maven or gradle project.
+To annotate your resource method, MicroProfile Metrics dependency is required to add to your maven or gradle project.

 ```
 <dependency>